NREL/scikit-sundae/docs/source/api/sksundae/ida/index.rst

    :param first_step: Specifies the initial step size.
 The default is 0, which uses an
                       estimated value internally determined by SUNDIALS.
    :type first_step: float, optional
-   :param min_step: Minimum allowed step size.
+   :param min_step: Minimum allowable step size.
 The default is 0.
    :type min_step: float, optional
-   :param max_step: Maximum allowed step size.
+   :param max_step: Maximum allowable step size.
 Use 0 (default) for unbounded steps.
    :type max_step: float, optional
    :param rtol: Relative tolerance.
 For example, 1e-4 means errors are controlled
                 to within 0.01%.
 It is recommended to not use values larger than 1e-3 nor smaller than 1e-15.
 The default is 1e-5.
    :type rtol: float, optional
    :param atol: Absolute tolerance.
-Use be a scalar float to apply the same value
+Can be a scalar float to apply the same value
                 for all state variables, or an array with a length matching 'y' to provide tolerances specific to each variable.
 The default is 1e-6.
    :type atol: float or array_like[float], optional
    :param linsolver: Choice of linear solver.
 When using 'band', don't forget to provide
                      'lband' and 'uband' values.
 The default is 'dense'.
    :type linsolver: {'dense', 'band'}, optional
-   :param lband: Lower Jacobian bandwidths.
+   :param lband: Lower Jacobian bandwidth.
 Given a DAE system ``0 = F(t, y, yp)``,
                  the Jacobian is ``J = dF_i/dy_j + c_j*dF_i/dyp_j`` where 'c_j' is
-                 determined internally from step size and order. 'lband' should be set to the max distance between the main diagonal and the non-zero elements below the diagonal.
+                 determined internally based on both step size and order. 'lband' should be set to the max distance between the main diagonal and the non-zero elements below the diagonal.
 This option cannot be None (default) if 'linsolver' is 'band'.
+Use zero if no values are below the main diagonal.
    :type lband: int or None, optional
    :param uband: Upper Jacobian bandwidth.
 See 'lband' for the Jacobian description.
                  'uband' should be set to the max distance between the main diagonal and the non-zero elements above the diagonal.
 This option cannot be None (default) if 'linsolver' is 'band'.
+Use zero if no elements are above the main diagonal.
    :type uband: int or None, optional
    :param max_order: Specifies the maximum order for the linear multistep BDF method.
                      The value must be in the range [1, 5].
 The default is 5.